Abhinimap/unified_http_client/README.md

   @override
   Widget build(BuildContext context) {

-    // Make sure to call init function before using api call from ErrorHandelerFlutter class
+    // Make sure to call init function before using api call from UnifiedHttpClient class
     // context is needed to show No internet Snackbar,
     // Otherwise Snackbar will not appear when device is not connected to internet and api request is made CustomSnackbar().init(context);